Skip to content

 • Comprehensive Assessment: Dr. Notley will perform a thorough clinical examination to accurately assess your condition and determine if chiropractic care is appropriate for you

-• Personalized Treatment Plan: Based on your examination findings, goals, and lifestyle, we’ll create a customized multimodal treatment approach
+• Personalized Treatment Plan: Based on your examination findings, goals, and lifestyle, we’ll create a customized treatment approach

 • Clear Education: You’ll understand your condition, what’s causing your symptoms, and realistic recovery timelines